SelfMagician/Magic/README.md

-To get Etheric version, say the spell: Enlil, give SelfMagic.
+To get Etheric version [Forever On], say the spell: Enlil, give SelfMagic.

 Download it to your notes for applying it on You [Forever On].